C#

 --cpg-root-dir | Absolute or relative path to a directory from which all filepaths will be relative to.
 If this CLI option and parameter are not specified, then it defaults to the directory of the first input solution, project file, or .cs file.
 Does not expand special path characters like ~ . |

 --exclude | Absolute or relative path(s) to directories whose contents should be excluded from analysis.
 No .sln , .csproj , or .cs files contained in this directory or its subdirectories will be included in the generated CPG.
 Symbolic links are not followed.
 Special characters like ~ are not expanded.
-Commas are taken only as path separators and not as filename components.
-Path syntax should be consistent with the current OS, otherwise, the behavior is undefined. |
+Path syntax should be consistent with the current OS, otherwise, the behavior is undefined.
+May be specified multiple times. |

 --exclude-regex | A double-quoted regex specifying the files to exclude during the analysis.
 The match is to the absolute file path.
 No .sln , .csproj , or .cs files contained in this directory or its subdirectories will be included in the generated CPG.
 Symbolic links are not followed.
 Syntax should be accepted by the .NET's regex library (System.Text.RegularExpressions.Regex), which is similar to PCRE. |